exercism/bash/concepts/heredocs/about.md

 This line also has a leading tab.
 ```

+The author doesn't recommend this usage.
+While it does improve the readability of the script, it's too easy to accidentally replace the tab characters with spaces and it's too hard to spot the difference.

+### Literal Content

-* Literal Content: Quoting the delimiter (single or double quotes) prevents parameter expansion, command substitution, and arithmetic expansion within the heredoc.
+Quoting the delimiter (single or double quotes) prevents parameter expansion, command substitution, and arithmetic expansion within the heredoc.
 The content is taken literally.

 ```bash